AI-estimated baseline profile. Be the first to log a session!

 What does 2017 Big O taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 A rich and warming dark tea, this unique blend marries the earthy depth of ripe Pu-erh with the bright, aromatic zest of aged Xinhui orange peel.
 Each sip unveils a smooth, comforting texture, beautif.
-It sits in the "Citrus" and "Earthy" and "Smooth" flavor families, so expect a cup that leans citrus and earthy and smooth.
+It leans citrus, earthy and smooth.

 How should I brew 2017 Big O?